How To Improve CTR | Get More Clicks With Smart Psychology 🧠

 CTR average benchmarks: what is a good CTR?

-What counts as a good CTR?
+What is a good CTR?
 It depends on your industry and the channel you are using.
 Here’s a breakdown of the most common digital marketing channels.

 1. SEO CTR benchmark